African Americans in the East Bay (San Francisco Bay Area): Oakland, California culture

+In 1858, the congregation of the First African Methodist Episcopal Church of Oakland was founded, it was the first Black church in the city, and it was home to the first Black school in the city led by founding member and teacher Elizabeth Scott Flood.

 In 1867, the Brooklyn Colored School was opened by teacher Mary J. Sanderson (later Mary J. Sanderson–Grases) from Sacramento, offering early public school education to African American students in what was Brooklyn, California.
-The school was closed when it was annexed as part of Oakland in 1872.
+The school was closed when the city of Brooklyn was annexed as part of Oakland in 1872.

+In 1904, the North Oakland Missionary Baptist Church was founded by Rev. James A. Dennis on Myrtle Street in Oakland (now located in Emeryville, California).
+It is considered one of two pioneering Baptist Black churches in the area, the other being Beth Eden Baptist Church founded in 1890 in Oakland.

 Oakland is home to Black rights organizations, such as the Black Panther Party (1966–1982).
 Students Huey Newton and Bobby Seale founded the Black Panther Party in 1966 at Merritt College (then located at a former high school on Grove Street, now occupied by Children's Hospital Oakland Research Institute), which emphasized Black nationalism, advocated armed self-defense against police, and was involved in several incidents that ended in the deaths of police officers and other Black Panther members.
 Among their social programs were feeding children and providing other services to the needy.

 From 1968 until 1979 the Bayviewer (Lennie's Bayviewer) magazine was published, a political and social magazine focused on the African American community in the San Francisco Bay Area.
 Bayviewer magazine collection can be found at Oakland Public Library in the African American Museum and Library at Oakland.

 Marcus Books was founded in 1960 in the Fillmore District of San Francisco as one of the country's first Black bookstores and oldest African American bookstore in the United States.
 It closed its San Francisco location in 2014 (with plans to return), and has a second location at 3900 Martin Luther King Jr. Way in Oakland.

 Many Black celebrities grew up in Oakland, such as NFL player Marshawn Lynch, and rapper MC Hammer.
 Vice President Kamala Harris was born and raised in Oakland.

+African Americans in Piedmont, California

+In January 1924, the city's first African-American homeowners, Sidney and Irene Dearing, got around the racially restrictive covenants by purchasing a home using a white family member as a proxy.
+The family was subject to racism and hate crimes after the purchase, and in May 1924 a mob of some 500 people came to their home and tried to force them to leave with threats of violence.
+The family eventually sold their home to the city shortly thereafter.

+The city of Piedmont has a park named the Dearing Park, and started the Sidney and Irene Dearing Memorial Project in 2022 to honor the family.
+In 2026, the descendants of the Dearing family filed a lawsuit against the city.